Similarity-preserving Image-image Domain Adaptation for Person Re-identification: Experimental evaluation

 \textbf{ Analysis of the hyper-parameter of eSPGAN.} $\lambda$ in Eq. \ref{eSPGAN_Objective} is an important parameter of eSPGAN, which defines the influence of the feature learner on the image translator.
 To further analyze the effect of $\lambda$, we vary it from 0.1 to 20 to evaluate the performance of eSPGAN on Market.
 The rank-1 accuracies when using different $\lambda$ are plotted in Fig. \ref{fig:espgan_para}.
 In our system, when the $\lambda$ is set to 5, we can obtain the best re-ID accuracy.
 Note that setting the $\lambda$ to 0 means the feature learner has no influence on the image translator.

 \textbf{ Analysis of the different forms of the feature learner.} eSPGAN consists of an image translator and a feature learner.
-The feature learner is crucial for the image translator to generate similarity-preserving images, \ie, the translated image maintain its visual contents that associated with the identity information.
+The feature learner is crucial for the image translator to generate similarity-preserving images, \ie, the translated image maintains its visual contents that associated with the identity information.
 We analyze two forms of the feature learner, \ie, IDE$^+$ \cite{zheng2016mars}, PCB \cite{PCB}.
 We choose Market as the target dataset and duke as the source dataset and report results in Fig. \ref{fig:espgan_methods}.
 Under the domain adaptation setting, we observe that eSPGAN gains consistent improvement with two feature learning methods.
 For example, when using PCB as feature learning method, eSPGAN gains +4.8\% improvement over the CycleGAN + $L_{ide}$.

-\textbf{Impact of the real sample regularization.} As discussed in Section \ref{know}, we also use source images when training eSPGAN.
-This practice ensures the feature learner will not be led to divergence by the poorly translated images.
-Moreover, the feature learner adopts both source images and translated images as training images, which makes it learn domain invariant person embeddings.
-We report the performance of eSPGAN after source-target adaptation on the \textbf{source} dataset in Table \ref{table:real sample}.
-We can observe that eSPGAN slightly decreases the rank-1 accuracy on the source dataset after source-target adaptation.
-Besides, compared with the direct transfer baseline, eSPGAN significantly improve the performance on the target dataset.
+\textbf{Domain invariant person embeddings.} As discussed in Section \ref{know}, we also use source images when training eSPGAN.
+This practice ensures feature learner will not be led to divergence by the poorly translated images.
+In addition, using both source and translated images for feature learning leads to domain invariant person embeddings.
+To validate this, We also report the accuracy of eSPGAN after source-target adaptation on the \textbf{source} dataset in Table \ref{table:real sample}.
+We observe eSPGAN slightly decreases the rank-1 accuracy on the source dataset after source-target adaptation.
+Moreover, compared with the direct transfer baseline, eSPGAN significantly improves the performance on the target dataset.
 Thus, eSPGAN can learn person embeddings that are effective for both the source and target datasets.

 \textbf{Impact of two heuristic constraints.} We further investigate the impact of two heuristic constraints of SPGAN on eSPGAN.
 We add the two heuristic constraints to eSPGAN during training, and report results in Table \ref{table:constraits}.
 We can observe that two heuristic constraints do not improve the performance of eSPGAN.
-This is because the feature learner provides sufficiently informative and accurate constraint for the image translator.
+This is because the feature learner provides the sufficiently informative and accurate constraint for the image translator.
 Thus, eSPGAN does not adopt two heuristic constraints during training.